-The one week – seven years – ended in AD 34 when by the stoning of Stephen the Jews finally sealed their rejection of the gospel; the disciples who were scattered abroad by persecution “went everywhere preaching the word” (Acts 8:4).
+The one week – seven years – ended in AD 34 when by the stoning of Stephen, the Jews finally sealed their rejection of the gospel; the disciples who were scattered abroad by persecution.
+So, they “went everywhere preaching the word” (Acts 8:4).
 Shortly after, Saul the persecutor was converted and became Paul the apostle to the Gentiles.

-This time prophecy, which gives the exact timing of Christ coming, leaves the Jews with no excuse for rejecting Him.
-The Lord gave them the timing of the coming of the Messiah in addition to all the other Messianic prophecies (over 125 of them) to prove that Jesus Christ is indeed the Messiah, the Savior of the world.
+The seventy weeks prophecy, which gives the exact timing of Christ coming, leaves the Jews with no excuse for rejecting Him.
+The Lord gave them the timing of the coming of the Messiah in addition to the fulfillment of all the other Messianic prophecies (over 125 of them) to prove that Jesus Christ is indeed the Messiah, the Savior of the world.

 Check out our Bible Answers page for more information on a variety of topics.